-At any time during the assessment, you can see your progress through the assignment at the bottom of the page under Your Grade.
+At any time during an assessment, you can see your progress at the bottom of the page under Your Grade.
 A message tells you the steps that you still have to perform before you can receive your grade.
-For example, you might see the following message:
+For example, you might see the following message.

-'''

-Not Completed
+''' Not Completed

-You have not completed the peer assessment step and self assessment step of this problem.
+You have not completed the peer assessment step and self assessment step of this problem. '''

-'''

-13.1.1 Submit Your Response
+13.2.1 Submit Your Response